RTP Workshops and Events

 RTP- kickoff OrientationS!

-We are excited to have you join us and become part of Project RAISE and the RAISE Transfer Program!
+We are excited to have you join us and become part of the RAISE Transfer Program!

 At the RTP orientation, y ou will have the opportunity to meet Project RAISE Staff, learn more about RTP and campus resources!
 Attending the kickoff is the first activity for the RAISE Transfer Program.

-If you already transferred to CSUF, you can still join the RAISE Transfer Program by attending one of our small group orientations:
+If you were unable to attend our kickoff orientations or already transferred to CSUF, you can still join the RAISE Transfer Program by attending one of our small group orientations: In-person Orientations: Thursday, January 22 from 1:00-2:00pm Wednesday, January 28 from 2:00-3:00pm Location: McCarthy Hall 525 Virtual Orientations: Friday, January 23 from 10:00-11:00am Friday, January 30 from 11:00am-12:00pm Meeting ID: 824 3459 8201 |

-If you have any questions, concerns, or are unable to attend one of the dates due to other commitments, please contact Marlene Leyva, Academic Success Coordinator, at maleyva@fullerton.edu.
+If you have any questions, concerns, or are unable to attend one of the dates due to other commitments, please contact Marlene Leyva, Transfer Success Coordinator, at maleyva@fullerton.edu.
 We will work with you to complete the kickoff requirement.

 Project RAISE has live virtual activities as well as recorded asynchronous workshops to help you succeed (and meet program requirements)- check out the lists below: